textpattern/textpattern.github.io/themes/front-end-themes.md

 ## System handling of imported themes

-To ensure a theme imported into your installation does not break your front-end, Textpattern fluffs imported theme packages with any missing essential elements otherwise needed by the default system.
-This is useful, say, when theme designers choose the hack-from-scratch approach, instead of the sensible create-via-Textpattern approachs, and distribute themes that lack subdirectories or default files.
+To ensure a theme imported into your installation does not break your front-end, Textpattern augments imported theme packages with any missing essential elements otherwise needed by the default system.
+This is useful, say, when theme designers choose the hack-from-scratch approach, instead of the sensible create-via-Textpattern approaches described in this document, and distribute themes that lack subdirectories or default files that Textpattern expects.

 The following sections describe the various assets of a default theme package, and what Textpattern does when any imported theme strays from the norm.
-But don’t worry, package augmentation is a relatively soft process, ensuring theme’s mostly work as intended, and allowing manual tweaking thereafter to bring them into better alignment with your own site structure.
+But don’t worry, package augmentation is a relatively soft process, ensuring theme’s mostly work as intended, and allowing manual tweaking thereafter, if needed, to bring them into better alignment with your website’s structure.

 ### The *manifest.json* file

 Theme packages will include the essential <i>manifest.json</i> file, in which the following six metadata items are found:

-* `title`
+* title
-* `version`
+* version
-* `description`
+* description
-* `author`
+* author
-* `author_uri`
+* author_uri
-* `txp-type`
+* txp-type

 The first five items reflect the last five fields in the **New theme** and **Edit theme** form described in earlier sections (n.b. the `author_uri` data item equals the Website field).
 So if you provide data for all six fields when creating a theme, these five metadata items will be filled in the <i>manifest.json</i> file with the same data values.

-Here is the <i>manifest.json</i> file for the default Textpattern theme, for example:
+Following is the <i>manifest.json</i> file for the default Textpattern theme, for example:

 ``` json
 {